nth347/nth347.github.io/about.md

 permalink: /about/
 ---

-Web Pentester, Security Researcher
+Web pentester 💉🌐 | Security researcher 🔬🔍 | Blacksmith ⚒️🗡️

 ### More Information

-Someday I'll add more information
+Same as above

 ### Contact me